julyfun/how-to/README.md

 ## Do

-List the links.
+- List the links.
 For respect to the author and reference.

+## Don't do